DefGuard/docs/tutorials/standalone-package-based-installation.md

 ```

 You can now create on defguard admin panel new users and create for them an enrollment process.
 [Remote desktop activation](https://defguard.gitbook.io/defguard/help/remote-desktop-activation)

+Enrollment process page in the example above should be on `http://localhost:8080`.